stoplightio/studio/docs/writing-tech-docs/directory-structure.md

 Stoplight Studio’s directory structure (aka file tree structure) organizes and displays accessible files in Studio.
 Documentation specific files (markdown and image files) can be viewed within the File tree **Docs** tab and all files can be viewed within the **Files** tab.

 ### Files Uploaded to Studio
-To publish and modify Markdown files created outside of the Studio UI , they must be stored within the **docs** folder.
-To publish and modify images created outside of the Studio UI, they must be stored within the **assets/images** folder.
+To publish and modify Markdown files created outside of Studio, they must be stored within the **docs** folder.
+To publish and modify images created outside of Studio, they must be stored within the **assets/images** folder.

 ## How